jackyzha0/jackyzha0.github.io/content/thoughts/DID.md

 The VDR can be hosted/based on any platform (e.g. on distributed [[thoughts/blockchain|blockchains]] or just hosted files on GitHub)

 A DID Document can have arbitrary content.
 It contains references to "controllers" which are entities that have permission to make changes to a DID Document.
-It can also contain various cryptographic data delated to the DID subject (e.g. RSA, keys, etc.)
+It can also contain various cryptographic data delated to the DID subject (e.g. [[thoughts/RSA|RSA]], keys, etc.)

 ## What it enables
 - Login without usernames or passwords